Federal Financial Aid

 Federal Pell Grants

 A Federal Pell Grant, unlike a loan, does not have to be repaid.
 Pell Grants are awarded only to undergraduate students who have not earned a bachelor’s or professional degree.
 Federal Pell Grants are awarded to students who are eligible based on the results of the Free Application for Federal Student Aid (FAFSA).
 The amount you receive will also depend on your status as a full-time or part-time student.

 Federal Supplemental Education Opportunity Grants (FSEOG)

 The FSEOG program is designed to assist undergraduate students with an exceptional financial need.
-First priority is given to Federal Pell Grant recipients.
+Priority is given to Federal Pell Grant recipients with the lowest EFC.
 National American University FSEOG awards range from $750 to $1,000 per quarter.
 Just like the Federal Pell Grant, the FSEOG does not have to be repaid.
 Funding is very limited in the FSEOG program and early application is important.

 Federal Direct Loan Programs

-Federal Direct Loans are for undergraduate, graduate and professional degree students.
-The federal government provides funds and guarantees these student loans to students who are attending at least at half-time status.
+Federal Direct Loans are for undergraduate, graduate, and professional degree students.
+The federal government provides funds and guarantees these student loans to students who are attending at least half-time enrollment status.

 Federal Direct Student Loans for undergraduate students include subsidized and unsubsidized loans, and Parent PLUS loans, which the students and parents repay to the servicer assigned by the federal government.